*SPOILER ALERT! *

 Uncertain

-what to do, Eena turned around slowly in a full circle, noticing how her
+what to do with herself, Eena turned around slowly in a full circle, noticing

-quarters looked exactly as they had on her journey to Moccobatra.
-The walls
+how her quarters looked exactly as they had on her journey to Moccobatra.
+The

 begonsta branches, fireworks lighting a Disneyland castle, and a blooming image